Sanity is overrated.

 Potter full-on grinned at this.
 “You don’t say.”

-Without thinking, I was clambering out of the booth (tripping only a little in the process), training my eyes straight ahead as I stalked through the restaurant in a way that would make any angsty preteen girl proud.
-I kept my gaze steady – I knew if I looked back, I would waver.
+Without thinking, I was clambering out of the booth (tripping only a little in the process) and training my eyes straight ahead as I stalked away with enough sass to make any angsty teen girl proud.
+I kept my gaze steady, knowing that if I looked back I would waver.

-I shoved the door open with my shoulder, bursting out into the fresh snowy night.
-The wind was bitter, raking against my skin, but I didn’t mind it as I stalked through the narrow cobblestone street.
+I shoved the door open with my shoulder and burst out into the fresh snowy night.
+The wind was bitter, raking against my skin, but I didn’t mind it as I trudged through the narrow cobblestone street.
 The cold shook me awake.

 “Fuck off.
 Just fuck off."